ABOUT THE SUMMIT

 With hopefully many more to come.

-The 3rd Sustainable Phosphorus Summit is an initiative of the Global Phosphorus Research Initiative (GPRI).
-The Summit is being organised and hosted by the Institute for Sustainable Futures (ISF) at the University of Technology, Sydney - a founding member of the GPRI.
+The 3rd Sustainable Phosphorus Summit was an initiative of the Global Phosphorus Research Initiative (GPRI).
+The Summit was organised and hosted by the Institute for Sustainable Futures (ISF) at the University of Technology, Sydney - a founding member of the GPRI.
 The GPRI is a collaboration between independent research institutes in Europe, Australia and North America.
 The main objective of the GPRI is to facilitate quality interdisciplinary research on global phosphorus security for future food production.
 In addition to research, the GPRI also facilitates networking, dialogue and awareness raising among policy makers, industry, scientists and the community on the implications of global phosphorus scarcity and possible solutions.

 Global phosphorus scarcity is likely to threaten the world’s ability to produce food in the future if concerted efforts are not soon taken by policy makers, scientists, industry and the community.
 However it is not only high quality phosphate rock that is scarce – throughout the food system there is a currently a scarcity of effective management, institutional arrangements and transparent data related to global phosphorus use.